argoproj/argo-events/api/sensor.md

 <em>(Optional)</em>
 <p>
 AtLeastOnce determines the trigger execution semantics Defaults to false.
-Trigger execution uses AtMostOnce semantics If set to true, Trigger execution uses AtLeastOnce semantics
+Trigger execution will use AtMostOnce semantics If set to true, Trigger execution will switch to AtLeastOnce semantics
 </p>
 </td>
 </tr>